-Recently, 20 Liters asked some of our Sustaining Liters to tell us more about why they choose to support 20 Liters with a monthly gift.
-We were touched by all of the responses that we received, but when we received this letter from Brooke – we knew we had to share it with all of you…
+Recently, 20 Liters asked our Sustaining Liters to tell us why they choose to support 20 Liters with a monthly gift.
+All of your responses touched our hearts.
+But, when we received this letter from Brooke – we knew we had to share it with all of you…

 We think recurring gifts are essential for anything worthwhile to be sustained and think that 20 Liters is one of the best opportunities for us to invest in monthly in bringing this precious, essential, luxurious resource of water to those who need it most.

 grace & peace,